Afghanistan's 'forgotten' poor wince as billions in aid go to badlands

 "They only invest in places where there are insurgents," complains Azizullah, the village leader.
 "After something is built the militants then come back in a day, or month, and destroy it."

-(Additional reporting by Hamid Shalizi in Kabul; Writing by Jeremy Laurence; Editing by Raju Gopalakrishnan and Robin Pomeroy)
+(Additional reporting by Hamid Shalizi in Kabul; Writing by Jeremy Laurence; Editing by Raju Gopalakrishnan)